twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-30-austerity-31-celibacy%zh.rst

 In Pāli text, tapa was commenting in many ways; a name for restraint, the ascetic practices (dhutaṅga), energy, patience (khanti), brahmacariya, etc. So, here to take both austerity and celibacy as sīla, samādhi and paññā practices or the Noble Eightfold Path.
 In this Maṅgala Sutta, patience (khanti) is also tapa.
 The holy life (brahmacariya) is the practices of a monk with celibacy and other holy practices.

 In life when an encounter with dangers and sufferings tapa and brahmacariya or sīla, samādhi and paññā are true refuges.
-Other things and matters are not true refugees, for examples during sickness and dying.
+Other things and matters are not true refuges, for examples during sickness and dying.
 In the Sagāthāvagga, Devaputtasamyutta, Subrahmā Discourse; the Buddha said to the young deva (deity) Subrahmā as follow.
 (SN.
 2.17 Subrahmasuttaṃ)

 Not apart from enlightenment (bojjhaṅgas), austerity (tapa), restraint of the sense faculties (indriya saṁvara) and relinquishing all (sabbanissagga), the Buddha could not see any security for all living beings.
 Why did the Buddha say these Dhamma to him?
 There were interesting dhammas we can learn from this discourse.